Fantasy Baseball Closer Updates

 This article will be published every Monday and Friday this season, taking a look back at the previous series' top closer news.
 For more closer updates, check out the RotoWire Closer Grid, which changes daily.

-- Riley O'Brien moved ahead of Ryne Stanek in the Cardinals' closer committee.
+- Pittsburgh downgraded from Medium to Low security, with Gregory Soto now listed ahead of Dennis Santana

+- Angels upgraded from Very Low to Low security, with Jordan Romano now listed as a closer rather than committee leader

-- Scott Barlow moved ahead of Hogan Harris in the Athletics' closer committee.
+- Bryan Baker now listed ahead of Griffin Jax in the Rays' closer committee

 *part of a committee